The Hidden Cost of Inaction: Why Waiting on FISP Will Cost Your Board More

 The Real Costs of Deferred Maintenance (Yes, It Adds Up Fast)

-You wouldn't skip your annual physical, right?
+You wouldn't skip your annual physical check-ups, right?

 Let’s walk you through how to create one that actually works—saving your board time, money, and stress.